 Peanut butter pie is rich and decadent, combining creamy peanut butter and sweet chocolate in each bite.
 This over the top dessert features a peanut butter Oreo cookie crust, peanut butter filling, Reese’s Pieces, and homemade chocolate ganache.
 It’s unbelievable!

 There’s no flavor duo quite like peanut butter + chocolate.
-We’ve made chocolate peanut butter cheesecake bars, no-bake peanut butter bars, and chocolate peanut butter snack bars, and peanut butter ice cream pie to name a few.
+We’ve made chocolate peanut butter cheesecake bars, no-bake peanut butter bars, chocolate peanut butter snack bars, and peanut butter ice cream pie to name a few.
 My chocolate chip cookie layer cake is even filled with a chocolate peanut butter frosting!
 Today, we’re adding another recipe to the chocolate peanut butter mix: truly unbelievable peanut butter pie.

 There’s a lot to cover, so let’s dive right in.

 This Is Unbelievable Peanut Butter Pie

 The layers!
 The textures!
 This might just be the richest dessert I’ve ever made, right alongside chocolate peanut butter cake.
 Today’s recipe is a new twist on classic peanut butter pie with a crunchy peanut butter Oreo cookie crust, colorful Reese’s Pieces candies, creamy peanut butter filling, and smooth chocolate ganache.
 It’s a peanut butter lover’s dream come true.